marko-js/vite/README.md

 });
 ```

+# Base paths

+When deploying an application under a nested public path, use Vite's [`base` option](https://vitejs.dev/config/shared-options.html#base) to specify a path to prefix all assets.
+This option can also be specified with the `BASE_URL` environment variable.

+If the base path is not static, see the [basePathVar](#optionsbasepathvar) option for handling more advanced cases.

 # Browser asset references

 With @marko/vite when a _static relative path_ is used for certain native tag attributes, the relative asset will be imported and processed by Vite.